pmean/build-website/text/17/01/scientist-brain.md

 ---

-I found an interesting research study that shows what happens inside the brains ofÂ  scientists as they view statistical graphs of the type commonly used in peer-reviewed research.
+I found an interesting research study that shows what happens inside the brains of  scientists as they view statistical graphs of the type commonly used in peer-reviewed research.
 I don't have the citation in front of me, but it was published in a very prominent research journal.
 Here's a brief summary of the research.